jimhigson/oboe.js/writing/main/5_Implementation.md

 expressions.
 I maintain that this is the best approach regardless because stubbing out the tokenizer functions would be a considerable effort and would not improve the rigor of the JSONPath specification.

+![Some kind of diagram showing jsonPath expressions and functions partially completed to link back to the previous function.
+Include the statementExpr pointing to the last clause](images/placeholder)

 Callback and mutability Problem
 -------------------------------